dreusebio/dreusebio.github.io/CV.md

 ### **Codeathon Researcher**
 **African Society for Bioinformatics and Computational Biology** | *Feb 2024 - July 2024*
-- Analyzed 3 public datasets from Gene Expression Omnibus (GEO) to identify differentially expressed genes (DEGs) and differentially methylated regions (DMRs) in hippocampal and neocortex tissues of mesial temporal lobe epilepsy (mTLE) patients using an in-silico approach
+- I was the **team lead** and we analyzed 3 public datasets from Gene Expression Omnibus (GEO) to identify differentially expressed genes (DEGs) and differentially methylated regions (DMRs) in hippocampal and neocortex tissues of mesial temporal lobe epilepsy (mTLE) patients using an in-silico approach
 - Identified 2139 DEGs and 2195 DMRs, significantly enriched in pathways related to gliogenesis, immune response, ion transport, neuron projection development, synapse assembly, and signal transduction